All Episodes

 I saw exactly what kind of car they were driving.

-After I heard them go out, I heard the car door close.
+After I heard them go out, I heard the car door close, I stuck my head out the door and looked.

-The kind of big antenna with a spring on it attached to the bumper.
+And what was unusual about it was it had like a long, like a CB whip, the kind of big antenna with a spring on it attached to the bumper.

-Did the men who showed you the ID, when you looked at the ID, did you recognize any of the words on it in terms of an agency?
+Okay, did the men who showed you the ID, when you looked at the ID, did you recognize any of the words on it in terms of an agency?

 It all looked official to me.

-One of the, the one had like a badge in his wallet and the other one had a card.
+One of the one had like a badge in his wallet and the other one had a card.

 How big was the square?

-Okay, how big was the square and what color would it be compared to something I might know?
+Okay, how big was the square, and what color would it be compared to something I might know?

-Bright red.
+Right red.

 Like a tomato?